Introduction to Survivorship Clinic

 Rapid improvements in the treatment of childhood cancers have led to greatly increased survival with a growing population of nearly 400,000 long-term childhood cancer survivors in the United States.
 Despite present medical capabilities to cure >80% of patients with childhood cancer, as many as 90% of these childhood cancer survivors have some form of chronic health problem after therapy.

-At the Blank Children's Pediatric Cancer Survivorship Clinic, our mission is to provide quality comprehensive care and support for childhood cancer survivors.
+At the Blank Children's Pediatric Cancer Survivorship Clinic, our mission is to provide quality and comprehensive care and support for childhood cancer survivors.
 Through the coordinated efforts of a multidisciplinary team, we work to prevent, identify, and provide specialized services for late effects.

 Our physicians and specialists will evaluate survivors' past cancer treatment and current health, while also recommending ways to maintain good health in the future.
 Each patient will receive individualized care based on his or her medical history and future medical needs.